How might we visualize the emotional process of revisiting our past selves—toward empathy and closure?

 .png)

-The trailer starts when my present self meets my project, the telephone installation.
-The present self leaves a message to the self in the past, and my past self, at the moment of experiencing loss, receives the message.
-And it ends in a scene where my past self meets the self in the present.
+The trailer begins as my present self encounters the telephone installation.
+She leaves a message for her past self—still caught in the moment of loss—and the past self receives it.
+The story closes with a scene where my past self meets the self in the present.

 .jpg)

-Have you ever experienced losing loved ones and felt that there is no tomorrow without them?
+Have you ever experienced losing loved ones and felt as if there is no tomorrow without them?

-Do you have a message you want to deliver to yourself in the past?
+Do you have a message you wish you could deliver to yourself in the past?

 STYLEFRAMES